 It was necessary to make this general statement in order to elucidate the idea of the "erotic conflict" in analytical psychology, for it is the key to the conception of neurosis.
 We can now proceed to consider the psychoanalytic technique.
 Obviously the main problem is, how to arrive by the shortest and best path at a knowledge of the patient's "unconscious."
 The method first used was hypnotism, the patient being questioned, on the production of spontaneous phantasies observed while in a state of hypnotic concentration.
-This method is still occasionally used, but in comparison with the present technique is too primitive and therefore unsatisfactory.
+This method is still occasionally used, but in comparison with the present technique is primitive and frequently unsatisfactory.
 A second method, evolved by the Psychiatric Clinic, Zürich, was the so-called association method, which is chiefly of theoretic, experimental value.
-Its result is an extensive, though superficial orientation, concerning the unconscious conflict
+Its result is an extensive, though superficial orientation, concerning the unconscious conflict ("complex").
+The more penetrating method is that of dream-analysis whose discovery belongs to Sigmund Freud.